-The balance at the end of the reporting period is unsecured, interest-bearing at Hong Kong Dollars Prime Rate minus 2.8% per annum and repayable by 9th February, 2018.
+The balance at 31st July, 2017 was unsecured, interest-bearing at Hong Kong Dollars Prime Rate minus 2.8% per annum and repayable by 9th February, 2018.
+The amount was repaid in full in the current year.

 24. INVESTMENTS HELD FOR TRADING